 Students will select one vehicle type from:

-• Vehicle Type A – YOU drive, where driving is part of your adventure
+• Vehicle Type A – YOU drive, you are an enthusiast, you want to be in control and feel the road, driving is part of your journey

-• Setting 1 – City, your adventures keep you within city limits
+• Setting 1 – New York City, your journey keep you within city limits

 Students submit their entry (which could include sketches; mood board; videos; and renderings) via contest website

-GM Design Mentors assigned and will provide feedback to contestants
+• GM Design mentors will provide feedback to contestants

-• Submit all contest entry materials through the car design news website; format: 5 slides/pages in one PowerPoint or pdf landscape format
+o Submit all contest entry materials through the car design news website; format:

-• Page 1 – Using choices from the two items above, students will tell their adventure story, being as descriptive as possible (500 words or less):
+• Pages 1-3 – Using choices from the two items above, students will tell their journey story, being as descriptive as possible (500 words or less):

-o How many people does your vehicle hold?
+o How many passengers does your vehicle carry?
 Who are they?

-o What are the dimensions and proportion and why?
+o What are the dimensions and proportions of your vehicle?
+Why?

-o What ingenious and innovative features will aid in your adventure?
+o What ingenious and innovative features will aid in your travel journey?

-o List what you wish you could do with/in this vehicle.
+o List what you wish you could do with/in the vehicle

-• Page 2 – Collage #1 – Adventure inspiration; make a collage describing your adventures and what you want your vehicle to do
+Pages 4-5 – Make a collage describing your explorations and what you want your vehicle to do

 o Include inspirational images of lifestyle activities, people doing active things, gear and products, places, etc.

-o Visually show us your adventure and what inspires it – set the mood for your adventure
+o Visually show us your journey and what inspires it – set the mood for your travel journey

 Students will sketch their ideal adventure:

-Web-ex presentation to judges (10 contestants Week of January 30)
+Online Web-ex presentation to judges (5 contestants Week of February 5, 2018)

 1st, 2nd, & 3rd Place Prizes: